What next after Rwanda-Uganda stalemate at all govt levels? | Africanews

 nbstvpic.twitter.com/ypbJkvw0X7

 This is the latest installment of the border standoff that is two weeks old now.
-Rwandan authorities have repeatedly insisted that their common border with Rwanda is open, explaining that the temporary restrictions at the main Katuna border crossing are to facilitate ongoing refurbishment of the border post.
+Rwandan authorities have repeatedly insisted that their common border with Uganda is open, explaining that the temporary restrictions at the main Katuna border crossing are to facilitate ongoing refurbishment of the border post.

 Rwandan authorities, including president Paul Kagame have however explained that the ongoing diplomatic tussle with Uganda, has been going on for two years now, hence recent actions including a travel advisory issued against Uganda.SUGGESTED READING: Five things you need to know about ongoing Uganda-Rwanda impasse